 1 At the same time, the disciples came to Jesus, saying, "Who is the greatest in the kingdom of heaven?"
 2 And Jesus called a little child to him and set him in the midst of them, 3 And said, "Truly I say to you, unless you are converted and become as little children, you shall not enter into the kingdom of heaven.
 4 Whoever therefore humbles himself as this little child, the same is greatest in the kingdom of heaven.
 5 And whoever receives one such little child in my name, receives me.
-6 But whoever causes one of these little ones who believe in me to sin, it would be better for him that a millstone were hanged about his neck and that he were drowned in the depth of the sea.
+6 But whoever causes one of these little ones who believe in me to sin, it would be better for him that a millstone were hanged around his neck and that he were drowned in the depth of the sea.

 7 "Woe to the world because of offenses!
 For it is necessary that offenses come.
 But woe to that man by whom the offense comes!